NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Driving the Motors

 The FCB's motors are driven directly by the battery, and the battery is connected to the board via 2-pin header.
-Your FCB has a small 'jumper' that connects the pin.
+Your FCB has a small 'jumper' that connects the pin. **FIXME UPDATE**
 When it's not in use, you should leave the jumper disconnected.
 Otherwise, the FCB will discharge your battery to a dangerously low level.

 * Attach a changed battery to the FCB.